atomicobject/ts-workshop/README.md

 To make sure you're prepared for the workshop, please do the following:

+* [Install NPM](https://www.npmjs.com/get-npm) or, if you use homebrew, `brew install npm`

 * Ensure you have node 8 or newer installed.
+[Install it here](https://nodejs.org/en/download/) or `brew install node`.
 We've tested with both node 8 and 10.
-(Use `node --version`	)
+(Use `node --version` to check that you have the right version installed.
+If you need a different version of node on your machine for another project, check out [nvm](https://github.com/creationix/nvm))

 * Clone this repo locally.
 We will be asking you to pull changes the morning of the workshop, so please clone with `git`, as opposed to downloading a zip file.